pcubillos/bibmanager/docs/bibtex.rst

 according to the specified verbosity.
 Search syntax is similar to ADS searches (including tab completion).

-Multiple author, title keyword, and year querries act with AND logic;
+Multiple author, title keyword, and year queries act with AND logic;
-whereas multiple-key querries and multiple-bibcode querries act with OR logic (see examples below).
+whereas multiple-key queries and multiple-bibcode queries act with OR logic (see examples below).

 | There are four levels of verbosity (see examples below):